 Another son of Helena and seasoned Gardenwerks employee is the talented Tim Buswell.
 He has been in the industry since 2005 and holds a B.A. in Design Management from Arizona State University.
 His attention to detail is his superpower as his walls and patios will attest.
 His good looks you ask…well they’re a blessing and a curse, but all part of the package.

 Ian Robertson is a graduate of Pittsburg State University with a B.S. in Field Biology.
 He has taken several classes on applicable conservative irrigation practices and he personifies Gardenwerks’ commitment to the necessity of wise water practices as individuals and as a community.
-He has been working with flora and fauna for over 12 years but can talk to you about anything from Hudsons to hound dogs.
+He has been working with flora and fauna for what seems like a lifetime but can talk to you about anything from Hudsons to hound dogs.
 The government used to pay him to wrestle and wrangle elk in Idaho; skills he now applies to rearing his two young sons.
 Maybe those boys are the reason he finds relaxation in a mosh pit when he can find one or why he smiles while running a jackhammer.

 Do you recall a great aunt, grandmother or perhaps even your own mother who’s skin was as tough as buffalo hide, who’s kind words healed any wound?
 An educated woman who worked the earth, raised the children, kept the house and spoke to the animals?
 A brave woman who knew the secrets of eternal youth or at least refused to die?
 Meet Roxann LaRue, a retired school teacher from Colorado with B.A. in English from Michigan State University as well as Master’s in Education from Colorado State University.
 She is that woman and she supplements her retirement by pulling this wagon at Gardenwerks.

-Taylor Ferris is our flower pot professional but is commonly found with our maintenance crew.
-She has a Bachelor’s in Fine Arts from Montana State University and can be seen on Helena’s many trails with her pup, Chin.
+Taylor Ferris is the backbone of our original and beautiful flower pots.
+She in not only an artist with flowers but with ink and paper as well.
+She left the Volunteer State many moon ago to earn a Bachelor’s in Fine Arts from Montana State University.
 Taylor’s smile, work diversity, and experience make her an essential Gardenwerks employee.

 If you see a nine-fingered man with the the bow-legged gate of an eastern Montanan that reminds you of a character out of a Longmire novel or even a Dan Cushman pulp story, that’s our resident bee keeper, Tom.
-A retired state worker with a handful of degrees, he is a jack of all trades and master of none…except for electricity and computer programing.
-Beeware the the man in the pith helmet.
+He is a retired state worker, an electrician, a rockhound, and a computer programmer with a handful of degrees.
+Beeware the man in the pith helmet.